SonarSource/sonar-iac/README.md

 ==========
 [![Build Status](https://api.cirrus-ci.com/github/SonarSource/sonar-iac.svg?branch=master)](https://cirrus-ci.com/github/SonarSource/sonar-iac)

-This SonarSource project is a [static code analyser](https://en.wikipedia.org/wiki/Static_program_analysis) for Infrastructure-as-Code (IaC) languages such as CloudFormation, Kubernetes and Terraform.
+This SonarSource project is a [static code analyzer](https://en.wikipedia.org/wiki/Static_program_analysis) for Infrastructure-as-Code (IaC) languages such as CloudFormation, Kubernetes, and Terraform.
 It is a component of the [SonarQube](https://www.sonarqube.org/) platform and it runs the IaC features on [SonarCloud](https://sonarcloud.io/).

-It allows to produce stable and easily supported code by helping you find and correct vulnerabilities and code smells in your projects.
+It allows you to produce stable and easily supported [Clean Code](https://www.sonarsource.com/solutions/clean-code/?utm_medium=referral&utm_source=github&utm_campaign=clean-code&utm_content=sonar-iac) by helping you find and correct vulnerabilities and code smells in your projects.

 # Features
 * 100+ rules